 As with the NEURO-TTR trial of inotersen, mortality was assessed as a safety endpoint only.
 However, a post-hoc analysis of mortality and hospitalization data was recently presented (and additional data provided in confidence) for the cardiac subpopulation.
 There was an approximate 50% reduction in the composite rate of all-cause hospitalization and mortality (patisiran: placebo HR: 0.48, 95% CI 0.30 to 0.79) observed for patisiran relative to placebo.
 There was also a trend reported for the composite of cardiovascular hospitalization and all-cause mortality, although findings were not statistically significant.
 However, we identified no analysis of all-cause mortality alone, nor did we find any description of whether or how baseline differences were controlled for in this analysis.
 Furthermore, the trial population had few cardiomyopathy-dominant patients, which may inadequately represent cardiac outcomes in such patients.
-Finally, there was an approximate 50% reduction in the composite rate of all-cause hospitalization and mortality (patisiran: Internet of the second se placebo.
-There was also a trend reported for the composite of cardiovascular hospitalization and all-cause mortality, although findings were not statistically significant.
-However, we identified no analysis of all-cause mortality alone, nor did we find any description of whether or how baseline differences were controlled for in this analysis.
-Furthermore, the trial population had few cardiomyopathy-dominant patients, which may inadequately represent cardiac outcomes in such patients.
 Finally, while none of the deaths in APOLLO were considered attributable to study drug, we note that all deaths in the patisiran arm were attributed to cardiovascular causes, while causes of death in the placebo arm varied.
-The significance of this finding is uncertain.
+The significance of this finding is uncertain; 12 no further explication of the cardiovascular deaths was available in the trial publication or other materials.